-In the opening to "Mr. Monk and the Man Who Shot Santa," if you have a good eye, you might noticed that some of the montage shots are footage recycled from "Mr. Monk and the Captain's Marriage" from where Monk and Natalie are stalking Karen Stottlemeyer through a shopping mall area.
+In the opening to "Mr. Monk and the Man Who Shot Santa," if you have a good eye, you might noticed that some of the montage shots are footage recycled from "Mr. Monk and the Captain's Marriage" from where Monk and Natalie are stalking Karen Stottlemeyer through Union Square.

 Later, when the jewel heist is being carried out, the footage of Kenworthy and his crew disabling the alarm, shattering the glass case and stealing the diamond, contains new footage mixed with recycled footage from the diamond heist in "Mr. Monk and the Big Reward".

 Stock Footage Failure: The opening scene of Monk's doppelganger being killed by a bus in "Mr. Monk Is Someone Else" is a painfully obvious case of this.
 Once the doppelganger is struck by the bus, you see a man walking down the street who clearly has shown no reaction to either the bus horn or the crash, revealing the fact that the street is just a stock shot that was manipulated digitally.

 Stock Sound Effects: In "Mr. Monk Can't See a Thing," the buzzer that goes off at Fire Company 53 shortly after Monk arrives is a noise you may recognize as the distinct call alarm sound from the television show Emergency!